The HEAT (Hospitality Employment & Training) program, with Guy Grossi as its patron, is an innovative and practical hospitality re-engagement program.

 The six month program is made up of three elements:

-Certificate II in Kitchen Operations, facilitated by William Angliss Institute, will be delivered over two terms, four days per week on an adjusted schedule.
-Throughout this accredited certificate, young people will have the opportunity to engage in practical skill development, which will be enhanced during the delivery of six pop-up Cafes open to the public.
-This certificate is also focused on improving students employability skills revolving around the hospitality industry.
+Certificate II in Kitchen Operations (SIT20416), run by William Angliss Institute, is delivered over two school terms, four days per week on an adjusted schedule.
+Throughout this accredited certificate, you will have the opportunity to learn practical skills, which will be enhanced during your work on six pop-up Cafes open to the public.
+This certificate is also focused on improving students’ employability skills for the hospitality industry.

 Plan Your Future

 Plan Your Future will be delivered for one term, two days per week on an adjusted schedule.
-The focus is on supporting young people to establish a clear, individualised vocational pathway, incorporating required skills, knowledge and networks for future success.
+The focus is on supporting you to establish a clear and personal vocational pathway, incorporating required skills, knowledge and networks for future success.